ENPICOM/s3-archive-stream/README.md

 ## Examples

-You can run the examples in the `example` directory with the following command:
+You can run the examples in the `example` directory by running:

+1. `docker-compose up -d` to spin up the S3 mock server
+2. Choose one of the following tests:
     - `npm run example-express` - for writing the archive to a HTTP response as a download
     - `npm run example-file` - for writing the archive to file
+3. `docker-compose down` when you are done

+## Tests

+You can run the tests by running:

+1. `docker-compose up -d` to spin up the S3 mock server
+2. `npm run test` to run the tests
+3. `docker-compose down` when you are done